William Milman (lawyer)

 Sir William Milman (c.
 1650–1713) was an English barrister.
-Milman was knighted in 1705, having been introduced to Queen Anne by the Earl of Dorset.
+Milman was knighted in 1705, having been introduced to Queen Anne by the Duke of Devon.

 Background

 In The New Baronetage of England, Miller names Sir William Milman as a member of the Milman family of Levaton-in-Woodland, Devon, who, by 1804, "were long settled at Holderness, in Yorkshire, and at Chelsea, Middlesex."
 He claims the family to be descended from Johannes de Malamanus, a Norman officer sent by William the Conqueror to quell Hereward's 1070 rebellion on the Isle of Ely.
 Malamanus is included by Robert Orford in his list of Norman officers who participated in the siege of Ely Abbey, as an ensign of the foot.
 The appellation 'Malamanus,' or 'bad-hand,' is derived from Johannes' alleged left-handedness.
 This is the origin of the Milman coat of arms; three sinister gauntlets.
 Johannes de Malamanus is depicted on the 1596 Tabula Eliensis alongside Otto the Benedictine, in the section of the painting that portrays the "forty knights and gentlemen who were quartered with the monks of Ely during the reign of William the Conqueror."

 Both William Miller, in The New Baronetage of England, and John Wilkes, in Encyclopaedia Londinensis, associate Sir William Milman with the Milman Baronets of Levaton-in-Woodland.
 It is not stated how the Chelsea, Devon, and Holderness branches of the family are connected, but the inheritance of Sir William's private chapel by the Milman Baronets is indicative of the link.